 The collections staff may deal with an enormous number of overdue invoices.
 If so, the collection manager needs a procedure for dealing with customers in a standardized manner to resolve payment issues.
 The detailed collection procedure is listed below.
+The process flow noted here only generally represents the stages of interaction with a customer.
+These steps might be shuffled, supplemented, or eliminated, depending on the payment status of each invoice.
+The steps are:

 - Verify allowed deductions (optional).
 A customer may submit a form detailing a deduction claim under the company’s marketing plan.
 If so, verify the claim with the marketing manager and match it against deductions taken by the customer.
 If a deduction can be traced to the allowed deduction, submit a credit memo approval form to offset the amount of the deduction.